 Cooking Asian is not as difficult as you might think.

-A simple dish you can try is fresh spring rolls.
-You don’t need a lot of strange stuff for it.
+You don’t need to buy or have a lot of strange stuff for it.
 Apart from the rice paper wrappers there’s some very everyday ingredients in it.
 Fresh prawns, vegetables, fresh herbs and cooked noodles.
+Doesn’t that sound easy?

-Make sure you got all of your ingredients prepped, sliced, cooked beforehand because this will make assembling the fresh spring rolls much easier and quicker.
+Make sure that you have all of your ingredients prepped, sliced and cooked beforehand though.
+Because this will make assembling these fresh spring rolls much easier and quicker.

 And about that dipping sauce: you can leave the rice vinegar out if you can’t find any.